MellowHigh (album)

-MellowHigh is the eponymous debut studio album by American hip hop group MellowHigh, which consists of Odd Future rappers Domo Genesis and Hodgy Beats, and record producer Left Brain.
-The album was released on October 31, 2013 by Odd Future Records.
+MellowHigh is the only studio album by American hip hop group MellowHigh, which consists of Odd Future rappers Domo Genesis and Hodgy Beats, and record producer Left Brain.
+The album was released on October 31, 2013 by Odd Future Records and RED Distribution.
 The album features guest appearances from Tyler, The Creator, Earl Sweatshirt, Smoke DZA, Curren$y, and Remy Banks.

 Background

 Since the formation of the group MellowHype, which consisted of rapper Hodgy Beats and producer Left Brain, they frequently collaborated with fellow Odd Future member Domo Genesis.
 Together they officially formed the sub-group of Odd Future, MellowHigh in 2011.
 The song "Rella" from The Odd Future Tape Vol. 2 was originally a MellowHigh song.
 In April 2012 the group released their first two official songs, "Timbs" produced by Lex Luger and "Go".
 Along with the song's releases, they announced that they would be working on a collaboration project together.

 Word on the project would die down, while MellowHype released their second album Numbers, Hodgy Beats released Untitled 2 EP, and Domo Genesis released No Idols with producer The Alchemist.
 Then on April 20, 2013, the group released a new song and music video, "Troublesome" the first song from their upcoming album.
 Domo Genesis would state that the entire album was made in two months.

 On August 24, 2013, it was revealed their self-titled debut album would be released on October 31, 2013.
 On October 15, 2013, they released the track list, revealing guest appearances from Tyler, The Creator, Earl Sweatshirt, Smoke DZA, Curren$y and Remy Banks.